By: Tatum Stafford

 And it's not just Perth that's gifted with great snorkelling areas - we've also scouted the 10 best snorkelling spots in WA.

-But if you’re looking for an active weekend activity a little closer to home, here are 10 unmissable snorkelling spots right here in Perth.
+But if you’re looking for an active weekend activity a little closer to home, here are 10 unmissable snorkelling spots right in and around Perth.

 1. Mettams Pool, Trigg